Being ostracized: Virus leaves its mark for UK's elderly

 That's some contrast to his final moments at Derriford Hospital, when the “somewhat embarrassed” Embleton received a round of applause from all the front-line staff from the cleaners to the doctors.

-Embleton received an MBE honor from Queen Elizabeth II in 1993 for outstanding service to the Royal Navy.
-He understands the need to shield those elderly people with underlying conditions, but says those without serious health issues should be treated with much more "common sense."
+Embleton, who received an MBE honor from Queen Elizabeth II in 1993 for outstanding service to the Royal Navy, thinks the lockdown rules are too strict for some elderly people.
+He understands the need to shield those elderly with underlying health conditions, but says others should be treated with much more “common sense.”

 The prospect of this type of stigmatization was something he had discussed in Derriford with the 57-year-old Poorna Gunasekera when they were in a ward together recovering from the virus.